mirshahriar/go-github-watcher/README.md

 #### Check github repos

-- [ ] Who has hit star button in your repository?
+- [X] Who has hit star button in your repository?
-- [ ] Who has hit unstar button in your repository?
+- [X] Who has hit unstar button in your repository?
-- [ ] Any new Issue?
+- [X] Any new Issue?
 How many?
 - [ ] Who is watching your repo?
 - [ ] Any new pull request?
 - [ ] Any new release?
 - [ ] Any one fork your repo?
+How many?

 #### Send notifications